cmondorf/beautiful-jekyll/_posts/2018-03-05-frustration-learning-to-code.md

 subtitle: New post on Medium
 ---

-# We need to discuss frustration in learning to code

 I've recently published a post on Medium about a topic I think doesn't get the attention it deserves: [frustration when learning to code.](https://medium.com/@christianmondorf/we-need-to-talk-about-frustration-in-learning-to-code-980537f9299c)